 It is a similar story if you had a position on the staff of a large church.
 Most large churches have a system for referring out to mental health professions.
 The church can give you a temporary boost.
 But as with the hospital, you will become less well known as time goes on.

 And of course, not all churches are comfortable referring to mental health providers.
 Some see client/parishioners’ issues as either God’s vehicle for salvation or as derived primarily from a spiritual source.
 Know your church and their theology of mental illness.
 That theology will have a major impact on your referrals.

 Third exception: You become a consistent marketer

 One of the keys to my organization’s growth was that we learned how to teach all our therapists to market.
-I have number of posts on how we did that.
+I have a number of posts on how we did that.
 See for example Marketing favorites that are not a big stretch and A community-based marketing method: Community Connection Plans.

 The real answer here though is consistency in doing your marketing.
 And marketing has to continue even once you get too busy to do it.
 (See Learning to manage myself: Solving my self-imposed roller coaster for more on managing yourself once busy.)
 Those that grow, learn how to do the right things even when stretched thin.

-Full-time therapist with a full-time caseload
+A full-time therapist with a full-time caseload

 Hence developing a full-time caseload is, first, a matter of planning conservatively.
 Then working diligently on your marketing initiatives.
 And thirdly, doing so consistently.

 You want to get to the place of having “too many referrals” as quickly as you can.